ApiLogicServer/Docs/docs/Sample-AI.md

 &nbsp;

 #### a.
-Maintenance: Logic Ordering
+Maintenance Automation

 Along with perhaps documentation, one of the tasks programmers most loathe is maintenance.
 That’s because it’s not about writing code, but archaeology - deciphering code someone else wrote, just so you can add 4 or 5 lines that’ll hopefully be called and function correctly.

+Logic Automation changes that, with ***Maintenance Automation:***

-Rules change that, since they ***self-order*** their execution (and pruning) based on system-discovered dependencies.
+* Rules *automatically order* their execution (and pruning) based on system-discovered dependencies
+* Rules are "automatically reused* for all relevant transations

 So, to alter logic, you just *“drop a new rule in the bucket”,* and the system will ensure it’s called in the proper order, and *re-used* over all the relevant Use Cases.

 &nbsp;

 #### b.
-Extensibility: Rules + Python
+Extensibility: With Python

 In the first case, we needed to do some if/else testing, and it was more convenient to add a dash of Python.
 While this is pretty simple *Python as a 4GL*, you have full power of object-oriented Python and its many libraries.